 The applicant will be notified via e-mail within five business days upon receipt of all the requested documentation.

 Usually, two to four Research Fellows are hired every year, based on need.
 Start dates are either in January or July.
-The Division Chief, Dr. George Velmahos and Dr. David King meet in September to review all applications.
-The applicants are contacted approximately one month after the meeting to be informed about the decision on their application.
-Telephone interviews may be arranged during the selection process.
+The Selection Committee, chaired by the Division Chief, Dr. George Velmahos, and the Director of Trauma Research, Dr. David King, will review all applications and select applicants based on need and funds availability.
+Telephone or Skype interviews may be arranged during the selection process.
+Important dates in the application and selection process for each year are, as follows:

 If accepted, the Fellow will receive by mail the Research Fellow Appointment Package, which should be promptly completed and returned.
 Delays on receiving the complete appointment package, may compromise the appointment.
 Please note that the appointment and visa process can take three to four months.